ExtendRealityLtd/VRTK/DOCUMENTATION.md

 The InitaliseHighlighters method sets up the highlighters on the controller model.

 ### Example

-`VRTK/Examples/016_Controller_HapticRumble` demonstrates the ability to hide a controller model and make the controller vibrate for a given length of time at a given intensity.

 `VRTK/Examples/035_Controller_OpacityAndHighlighting` demonstrates the ability to change the opacity of a controller model and to highlight specific elements of a controller such as the buttons or even the entire controller model.